ucberkeley/brc-draft-documentation/cloud/faqs.md

 * **What does cloud computing support cost?**
   Consulting is free of charge.
 (Availability of no-cost consulting time may be limited.)

-* **What cloud platform(s) should I use.**
+* **What cloud platform(s) should I use?**
-  Cloud Computing Support consultants can help you determine if your research computing use case is suitable for cloud computing, as well as which cloud platform(s) you might consider.
+  Cloud Computing Support consultants can help you determine if cloud computing is suited to your your research computing requirements, as introduce you to the available options and assist in the process of selecting a cloud platform(s).
   (Self-help documentation for this and other common questions is planned to be added to this website over time.)

 ### Get started!